lgss/service-design-manual/service-manual/domain-names/https.md

 2. Create a special DNS record with a code supplied by the SSL vendor
 3. Sending an email to the owner of the service.gov.uk domain

-Email verification is the least preferred method because it relies on the GOV.UK Infrastructure Team seeing the verification email and responding.
+Email verification is the least preferred method because it relies on the LGSS Infrastructure Team seeing the verification email and responding.
 If your SSL certificate vendor will only validate requests by email, please send an email to `hostmaster@digital.cabinet-office.gov.uk` before purchasing an SSL certificate that mentions: